skip to content

 THE XMM-NEWTON ABC GUIDE, STREAMLINED

-Simulate an EPIC Spectrum with Xspec
+Simulate an EPIC or RGS Spectrum with Xspec

-To do this, we will need an RMF and ARF that correspond to the mode and filter that we are interested in.
+To simulate an EPIC spectrum this, we will need an RMF and ARF that correspond to the mode and filter that we are interested in.
 One easy way to get these is to download from the archive an observation that was taken in the mode and filter we want, extract a spectrum and its associated RMF and ARF, and then use those response files to make a simulation.
 Alternatively, we could download a canned response matrix with the needed epoch, mode, etc., and generate its corresponding ARF.
 (Note that the ARF is not time-dependent like the RMF is, so one from early in the mission should work well.
 However, ARFs are dependent on the filter, so be careful to select a dataset with the correct one.)
 Finally, we can also get the responses that are used for PIMMS and WebPIMMS simulations here.

 Let's say we want to simulate a source in full frame mode, with the thin filter.
 In the XSA archive, we can search for a recent data set with those specifications by using the "Filters for Observation, Proposal, and Catalogue Searches" panel.
 Clicking on the name or the triangle will open it, and selecting "Instrument Configuration" will open a pop-up window from which we can choose the instrument, instrument mode, and filter we want.
 Clicking 'OK' will close the pop-up window, and selecting 'Search' will produce a large webpage listing all the observations that meet our criteria.
 We can then download an appropriate dataset and extract a spectrum and the associated RMF and ARF in the usual way.